ptn77/ccipTransferUsd/README.md

 event MessageExecuted(bytes32 messageId, uint64 sourceChainSelector, address offRamp, bytes32 calldataHash);

 ccipReceive(Any2EVMMessage({ messageId: 0x6a65840544e41ecc70d200eddc9258bbe29232b202d154595d93fc1d43601bf3, sourceChainSelector: 16015286601757825753 [1.601e19], sender: 0x000000000000000000000000f62849f9a0b5bf2913b396098f7c7019b51a820a, data: 0x0000000000000000000000000000000000000000000000000000000000000064, destTokenAmounts: [] }))
-Still need to figure out how to get token contract of the USDC on Eth Sepolia and Arb Sepolia forks for testing TransferUSDC.
+Token contract of the USDC on Eth Sepolia and Arb Sepolia forks for testing TransferUSDC:
+    address constant usdcEthereumSepolia =
+        0x1c7D4B196Cb0C7B01d743Fbc6116a902379C7238;
+    address constant usdcArbitrumSepolia =

-Token Pool Contract and ccipReceive (Is this correct for USDC tokens?)
+        0x75faf114eafb1BDbe2F0316DF893fd58CE46AA4d; //??Not sure if this is correct Token Pool Contract and ccipReceive (Is this correct for USDC tokens?)

 In this process:

 The token pool contract on the destination chain will typically have a ccipReceive function or an equivalent function that processes the message received via CCIP.
 This function handles the minting of new tokens on the destination chain based on the information passed from the source chain.